Customize an Agent Built With Agentforce DX

-After you’ve created a basic agent, customize it so it does what you want.
+After you create a basic agent, customize it so that it does what you want.
 As always, you can use low-code builders or pro-code developer tools to develop the different parts of the agent.

 The main way you customize an agent is to add more topics and actions.
-Sometimes you can use an existing topic or action from your development org’s asset library.
-But other times you must create a custom topic or action to implement your specific business need.
+Sometimes you can use an existing topic or action from your development org’s reference library.
+But at other times, to meet your specific business needs, you must create a custom topic or action.

 This table lists the various customizations you can make to your agent, the best tool to use, and where to get more information.